GaryS007/Portfolio_Project5/README.md

 ## Search Engine Optimization

-- The website was optimized using various keywords for Drum Loots target audience.
+The website was optimized using various keywords for Drum Loots target audience.
 The audience ranging of all ages.
-Since this is not online an online store but a physical store, we are marketing to local consumers as well as globally.
-Each search term was chsoen based on popular search terms used for other drum store competitors.
-Some of which are more common than others and will harder to reach higher rankings. <br>
+Since this is not only an online store but a physical store, we are marketing to local consumers as well as globally.
+Each search term was chosen based on popular search terms used for other drum store competitors.
+Some of which are more common than others and will be harder to reach with higher rankings. <br>

 ![SEO - Keywords List](./assets/readme/website_images/seo.png)<br>